LiorZ/hdac8_thesis/thesis.rst

 Sampling
 .........

-	We inspected different amounts of sampling in which the number of decoys generated and the amount of perturbation size were modified together, since As we've previously mentioned, the larger the perturbation size - the larger the space of possible peptide conformations.
+	We inspected different amounts of sampling in which the number of decoys generated and the amount of perturbation size were modified together, since as we've previously mentioned, the larger the perturbation size - the larger the space of possible peptide conformations.

 	Since the amount of sampling was the first feature we decided to calibrate, we initialized the other features with values that were found optimal in previous studies [7]_ such as: